hohaicongthuan/TECON/README.md

 # TETRIS
 A project homework in a university class.
 I'm making it in collaboration with my friend, Trang Ha Kieu.

+It is recommended to set the sizes of the console window to 83 x 29 to have the best displaying.
+Also, the characters' size to 8 x 12.

 ![alt text](https://user-images.githubusercontent.com/20926690/49714455-7643c880-fc7f-11e8-8c6d-cca864867a58.PNG)

 Now it has some colours and can be paused.